 Students will be introduced to Microsoft Word and emphasis is on use of alphabetic, numeric, and symbol keys.
 The student will also be able to apply basic formatting, proofreading, and editing techniques.
 Supplementary workshops are incorporated for building speed and accuracy, as well as for improving communication and formatting.
+Prerequisite: None - Co-requisite: None

-CT 108 MICROSOFT EXCEL

-Students learn how to use Microsoft Excel for business applications.
+CT 108 MICROSOFT EXCEL 3.0 Credits - 50 Hours - 12 Weeks Students learn how to use Microsoft Excel for business applications.
 Students become proficient in creating and modifying spreadsheets in a business environment and in printing files that meet business standards.
 Topics include: spreadsheet concepts, data entry and modification, analyzing data, charts and graphs, formatting data and content and managing workbooks.